-The region is well known for its enviable lifestyle, great climate, and welcoming community.
+The region is well known for its enviable lifestyle, great climate, creative arts scene, and welcoming community.
 Nelson offers all the perks of living in a city, whilst being able to enjoy the surrounding natural landscape and close proximity to the beach.
 The town of Blenheim is located at the gateway of the Marlborough Sounds and at the heart of New Zealand's icon wine region.

 There is so much to see and do in Nelson-Marlborough - there's something for everyone, from those who like adventure and action packed sport, to those who prefer arts and performance.